moka-guys/dnanexus_wisecondorx/README.md

 ## How does this app work?
 This app determines the gender of the input sample alignment using `WisecondorX gender`.
 The gender-appropriate reference file is passed, along with the alignment, to `WisecondorX predict` for detecting CNVs.

+For details on the WisecondorX algorithm, see the references below.

+## References
+Straver, R., Sistermans, E.A., Holstege, H., Visser, A., Oudejans, C.B. and Reinders, M.J., 2013.
+WISECONDOR: detection of fetal aberrations from shallow sequencing maternal plasma based on a within-sample comparison scheme.
+Nucleic acids research, 42(5), pp.e31-e31.

+Huijsdens–van Amsterdam, K., Straver, R., van Maarle, M.C., Knegt, A.C., Van Opstal, D., Sleutels, F., Smeets, D. and Sistermans, E.A., 2018.
+Mosaic maternal 10qter deletions are associated with FRA10B expansions and may cause false-positive noninvasive prenatal screening results.
+Genetics in Medicine.

 *Developed by Viapath Genome Informatics*